bootstrap-vue/bootstrap-vue/src/icons/README.md

 ## Icons

 The library includes over 300 icons.
-Use the explorer below to browse the available icons:
+Use the explorer below to search and browse the available icons.

 <div>
   <!-- Component rendered by docs/pages/docs/icons.index.js -->